kajal-tanwar/Acinetobacter-LptE-Multi-Epitope-Vaccine/05_MHC_Epitope_Analysis/MHC_II/README.md

 ## Allergenicity Analysis

-The MHC-II peptide candidates were evaluated for allergenic potential using **AllergenFP**.
+The MHC-II peptide candidates were evaluated for allergenic potential using **AllerTOP v2.1**.

 Peptides predicted as **Non-allergen** were considered suitable for further screening.